Trie, Digital Tree, Prefix Tree Basics and Visualization

 Summary in One Sentence

-A Trie tree, also known as a prefix tree, is an extension of the multi-way tree structure.
-It is a data structure specially optimized for handling strings.
+A Trie tree is an extension of a multi-way tree structure and is a data structure specifically optimized for strings.

-The Trie tree offers several advantages in string-related operations, such as saving memory space for common string prefixes, facilitating prefix operations, and supporting wildcard matching.
+Trie trees offer several advantages when dealing with string operations, such as saving memory space for common string prefixes, facilitating prefix operations, and supporting wildcard matching.

-This article is only an introduction to the principles of Trie trees.
-The practical implementation of TrieMap/TrieSet is placed in the data structure design section after the binary tree series exercises.
-The reason is similar to the previous article on TreeMap/TreeSet principles.
-I do not plan to explain the specific implementation of such complex structures in the basic knowledge section, as beginners do not need to understand the code implementation of Trie trees at this stage.
+This article only introduces the principles of Trie trees (also known as dictionary trees or prefix trees).
+The hands-on implementation of TrieMap/TrieSet is placed in the data structure design section following the binary tree series exercises.
+The reason is similar to the previous article TreeMap/TreeSet Principles.
+In the basics section, I do not intend to explain the detailed implementation of such complex structures, and beginners do not need to understand the code implementation of Trie trees at this stage.

-However, I still include the explanation of Trie tree principles here for two reasons:
+However, I still explain the principles of Trie trees here for two purposes:

-To give you an intuitive sense of the various transformations of binary tree structures, which may help you understand why my tutorials emphasize binary tree structures.
+To give you a direct insight into the various transformations of binary tree structures, which might help you understand why my tutorials particularly emphasize binary tree structures.

-To introduce you to this data structure at the beginning, familiarize you with its APIs, and understand the scenarios where it is applicable.
-In the future, when you encounter related problems, you might consider using a Trie tree to solve them.
-At the very least, you'll have a starting point and can come back to copy the code template if needed.
-The implementation of such data structures is standardized, and you won't be asked to manually code a Trie tree from scratch in exams or interviews; you can simply copy and paste the code.
+To introduce you to this data structure and its API, as well as applicable scenarios.
+In the future, when you encounter related problems, you might think of using a Trie tree to solve them, or at least have an idea.
+At worst, you can come back to copy the code template.
+The implementation of such data structures is fixed, and you won't be asked to manually write a Trie tree from scratch in written exams or interviews.
+Simply copy and paste to use it.

-In explaining the Trie tree, I will guide you in implementing a TrieMap
+In explaining the Trie tree, I will guide you to implement a TrieMap

 and TrieSet

 .
-Let's first review the Map/Set types we have already implemented:
+First, let's review the Map/Set types we have already implemented:

-The standard HashMap uses a hash function to store key-value pairs in a
+uses a hash function to store key-value pairs in atable

-.LinkedHashMap is an enhancement of the standard hash table using a doubly linked list structure.
-It inherits the operational complexity of hash tables and allows all keys in the hash table to maintain "insertion order."
+is an enhancement of the standard hash table using a doubly linked list structure.
+It inherits the operational complexity of hash tables and allows all keys in the hash table to maintain the "insertion order".LinkedHashSet

-.ArrayHashMap is an enhancement of the standard hash table using an array structure.
-It inherits the operational complexity of hash tables and provides an extra
+is an enhancement of the standard hash table using an array structure.
+It inherits the operational complexity of hash tables and provides an additionalrandomKey

 TrieSet

-, so we will focus on the implementation principles of TrieMap
+, so below we will focus on the implementation principles of TrieMap

 .